ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/Projet_CQ.pdf)

-<div style="text-align: justify">Using statistical methods, adequacy tests, and constructing control charts such as CUSUM and EWMA to detect the moment of rupture and the false alarm rate.
-The results help processes, such as manufacturing, ensure that the procedures will produce more specification-conforming products, thereby creating less waste.</div>
+<div style="text-align: justify">In this project, we delve into the world of manufacturing with a focus on improving process efficiency through statistical quality control.
+The objective is to employ robust statistical methods and adequacy tests, thus ensuring processes are streamlined, waste is minimized, and a higher proportion of specification-conforming products are produced.

+Our approach involves the construction and utilization of control charts, including the CUSUM (Cumulative Sum Control Chart) and EWMA (Exponentially Weighted Moving Average).
+These powerful statistical tools allow us to precisely detect moments of rupture in the process and accurately identify false alarm rates.

+The CUSUM chart is particularly effective at identifying small shifts from the process target over time, while the EWMA chart is adept at detecting larger, sudden shifts.
+Together, they provide a comprehensive toolset for monitoring process variability and maintaining control.

+The results from this project not only optimize the manufacturing process but also contribute to an overall reduction in waste.
+The insights and techniques gleaned from this work prove invaluable in promoting more efficient, sustainable, and profitable manufacturing practices.</div>
 <br>
 <center><img src="images/controle.png"/></center>
 <br>